NoccySam/Comp315Project/README.md

 # Comp315Project
 #
-# To add your altered version use Commit above
+# raw paste editted file to by finding the the file within the Comp315Project